-'I understand that should my daughter's behaviour be deemed by staff to be inappropriate, unacceptable or to put at risk the safety of herself or others, she may be sent home early from the trip.
+I understand that should my daughter's behaviour be deemed by staff to be inappropriate, unacceptable or to put at risk the safety of herself or others, she may be sent home early from the trip.
 I understand that in such circumstances this will be at my own expense and no refund will be issued for any part of the trip.'

 Some weekend boarding activities involve off-site visits and/or activities.
-At the start of each term the Head of Boarding provides a list of such visits and activities to the EVC with locations, dates and times.
-This list is approved by the Deputy Head Pastoral and the Headmistress.
-Normal procedures are expected to be followed, including the completion of risk assessments.
-On the day of the visit/activity the member of boarding staff leading the trip provides a list of staff and pupils attending to the member of SLT on duty, together with mobile contact numbers.
-All visits/activities are led by boarding staff who have appropriate first aid training.
+Boarding staff leading these will initially communicate the purpose of the trip to the EVC for preapproval and then complete the Evolve submission as the 'visit leader'.
+Normal procedures and timelines for submission are expected to be followed, including the completion of risk assessments.
+On the day of the visit/activity the member of boarding staff leading the trip ensures a list of staff and pupils attending is left on site with a member of boarding staff on duty, together with mobile contact numbers.
+All visits/activities must be led by boarding staff who have appropriate first aid training.